-The following section presents Pace's Suburban Service budget and three-year financial business plan for the period 2022 through 2024.
-The RTA Act requires that the service boards submit a budget and three-year financial plan which shows a balance between the funding estimates provided by the RTA and the anticipated costs of providing services.
+The following section presents Pace's 2022 Suburban Service Budget and 2023-2024 Two-Year Financial Plan.
+The RTA Act requires that the service boards submit a budget and two-year financial plan which shows a balance between the funding estimates provided by the RTA and the anticipated costs of providing services.
 Pace's plan for 2022-2024 achieves this balance.
 The assumptions and highlights for the three years in review are provided in this section.

 The 2022 Budget includes the return of multiple routes that were suspended as a result of the coronavirus pandemic.
 While ridership is expected to grow 5.4% in 2022, it is only a small rebound from the 51.1 % fall from 2019 pre-pandemic actual in 2020 and the additional 16.1% fall from 2020 actual expected in 2021.
-The outlook over the three-year plan is that baseline ridership will stay flat with growth only associated with returning service.
+The outlook over the next three years is that baseline ridership will stay flat with growth only associated with returning service.
 As such, 2024 ridership estimates are less than 55% of 2019 pre-pandemic actual.

-While total public funding is forecasted to grow throughout the three-year planning horizon, the budget is balanced through the use of federal coronavirus relief funding which is projected to be exhausted in 2023.
+While total public funding is forecasted to grow throughout the three-year planning horizon, the budget is balanced through the use of CARES and CRRSAA federal coronavirus relief funding which is projected to be exhausted in 2023.
 After growing 16.0% from 2020 to 2021, in 2022 RTA sales tax is forecasted to essentially stay flat to 2021 before growing moderately in 2023 and 2024; however, this growth will not be enough to meet Pace's funding need after federal coronavirus relief funding runs out.
 Pace will require an additional \$6.238 million in 2023 and \$15.301 million in 2024 in public funding to meet Pace's funding requirements in those years.
 In total, Pace will exhaust the available CARES and CRRSAA coronavirus relief funding in 2023.
-To date, the RTA has not allocated Pace any portion of the ARP funding the region has received from FTA.
-Without ARP funding, Pace will require total budget balancing actions of \$6.238 million in 2023 and \$62.058 million in 2024.
+Pace expects to be allocated a portion of the ARP coronavirus relief funding the region has received from FTA, which will help to offset total budget balancing actions of \$6.238 million in 2023 and \$62.058 million in 2024.